racket/racket/racket/src/cs/README.txt

 to make compiled Racket modules reliably compatible with changes to the layers here (at the expense of some performance).

 FFI Differences
 ---------------

+Compared to the traditional Racket implementation, Racket-on-Chez's FFI behaves in several different ways:

  * The `make-sized-byte-string` function always raises an exception, because a foreign address cannot be turned into a byte string whose